masterdesky/presentations/cosmology/rotating-universe/script.md

 ---

 What I mentioned in the beginning is that we wanted to measure, whether there is an observable difference in the expansion rate of the universe defined by the axis of rotation.
 We can do this by measuring the scale factor of the universe parallel and orthogonal to the rotation axis.
+We expect the highest anisotropy between these two directions.

 It is not a trivial task.
 The scale factor of the expansion is usually calculated with isotropy in mind, so for all particles at the same time, without any directionality.
 We had to invent some plausible method to measure it in two different directions.
 After some trial and error, what we came up with is the following:
 1. We measure the scale factor parallel to the rotation axis in two 'spherical sectors', centered on the rotation axis, but in opposite directions.
 These are basically conical regions of the sphere.
 Since the rotation axis was the `Z`-axis in our case, you can see the central cross section of the two cones going up and down from the center in the X-Z and Y-Z planes.